oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Requirement 23: Mirror
 <requirement-23-mirror>
-The CSAF documents for each issuing party that is mirrored MUST be in a different folder.
+The CSAF documents for each issuing party that is mirrored SHALL be in a different folder.
 The folder name SHOULD be retrieved from the name of the issuing authority.
-This folders MUST be adjacent to the `aggregator.json` (requirement 21).
-Each such folder MUST at least:
+This folders SHALL be adjacent to the `aggregator.json` (requirement 21).
+Each such folder SHALL at least:

 - provide a `provider-metadata.json` for the current issuing party.
 - provide the ROLIE feed document according to requirement 15 which